Trade in organic products without a Brexit deal

 BIOCIDES - Without a Brexit deal:

 Concerning the legislation on biocidal products, it is foreseen that the authorisation holder is established within the Union.
 Therefore, any authorised biocidal product with a UK-based company as authorisation holder, an application for the transfer of the authorisation holder shall be submitted.
-With the data so far, this process should be completed by 29 March 2019.In the event that the United Kingdom (UK) becomes a third country from 30 March 2019, and in the absence of an Agreement that will detail these procedures, the strict European Union rules on plant health and quality controls on consignments of plants and plant products (including fresh fruit and vegetables, wood, wooden packaging means, cut flowers, seeds, etc.) will apply to the UK as for any other Third Country.
+With the data so far, this process should be completed by 30 October 2019.In the event that the United Kingdom (UK) becomes a third country from the 31st of October 2019, and in the absence of an Agreement that will detail these procedures, the strict European Union rules on plant health and quality controls on consignments of plants and plant products (including fresh fruit and vegetables, wood, wooden packaging means, cut flowers, seeds, etc.) will apply to the UK as for any other Third Country.

 To this end, if there is interest in exporting plants and plant products to the United Kingdom then the person concerned should inform the Department of Agriculture in advance in order to organize the necessary quality and phytosanitary controls.
 Subsequently, the Department of Agriculture will issue phytosanitary and other certificates, where applicable, that must accompany the consignment to the UK.
 The person concerned is obligated to pay specific fees in accordance with the current national legislations.